acikgozb/local-ci/README.md

 1 - Login to Jenkins and navigate to `/manage/configureSecurity`.
 In that page, there is a section called "Git plugin notifyCommit access tokens".
-Create a token from there and replace "<insert-your-token-here>" in `post-commit` script with it.
+Create a token from there and put it in `post-commit` script.

 2 - Run the make target `make build-trigger`.
 This is a simple `cp` script that puts the `post-commit` script under `.git/hooks` to be used by Git itself.
 Nothing special.